 True North Yoga Therapy Addiction and Recovery is a combination of individual, meditation, group therapy and a yoga practice.
 The time is divided into a meditation, inquiry or sharing circle, psycho-education, and yoga practice.
 The clients will practice meditation.
 They will be guided through imagery and body awareness meditation exercises.
 The clients will participate in a community share and group discussion on the topic chosen for that particular day.
 Clients will learn and understand the addicted brain and how yoga can help heal the brain of an addict.
 They will learn and understand addiction, tolerance, compulsions and treatment.
 The client will learn physical yoga postures that they will lead them back into their physical bodies creating a foundation for reconnecting them back to themselves and the larger world.

-Addiction and Recovery Yoga - This is a three month, 90 day commitment.
-The combination of yoga, psychotherapy and the 12-Step principles is a powerful framework for integrating the ancient teachings of yoga, modern western science of traditional psychotherapy and the practical tools of 12-Step Recovery.
+Addiction and Recovery Yoga - Coming soon: The combination of yoga, psychotherapy and the 12-Step principles is a powerful framework for integrating the ancient teachings of yoga, modern western science of traditional psychotherapy and the practical tools of 12-Step Recovery.
 The program combines the 12-Step principles, community, methodology of yoga and integrity.